Video series – Mel's story about her family, including her son Ryan who was diagnosed with down syndrome after birth.

 Mel says one of the hard things about having a child with special needs is that you become more conscious as a parent.
 More input is required to help your child meet developmental milestones.
 Mel says the best thing you can do for your child is to let them know they are loved and accepted.

-Impact on Mel & her husband as a couple
+Impact on Mel and her husband as a couple

 Mel discusses how having Ryan has affected her relationship with her husband.
 She says when you're faced with challenges you dig deep.
 Mel and Richard's relationship has strengthened as a result.